 Four Subfamilies of Vipers

-The viper snake is classified into four subfamilies: Azemiopinae, Causinae, Crotalinae, and Viperinae.
+The Viper Snake is classified into four subfamilies: Azemiopinae, Causinae, Crotalinae, and Viperinae.

 Azemiopinae, also known as the Fea's Viper or mountain viper, is a viper subfamily with only one genus and two species: Azemiops feae and Azemiops kharini.
 The appearance of these vipers is distinct from that of other vipers.
 Their head is elliptical in shape, with expanded scales.
-This genus is so distinct from the other viper snake species in appearance that it was historically classified as belonging to two separate snake families – the elapid and colubrid families.
+This genus is so distinct from the other Viper Snake species in appearance that it was historically classified as belonging to two separate snake families – the elapid and colubrid families.
 Its nearest relatives are the crotaline vipers, also known as pit vipers.
 It can be found in south-central China, northern Burma, and northern Vietnam's tropical mountain regions.

-The Causinae subfamily contains one genus (Causus) and six endemics to Sub-Saharan Africa species.
+The Causinae subfamily contains one genus (Caucus) and six endemics to Sub-Saharan Africa species.
 These snakes, also known as night adders, can reach lengths of 24 to 36 inches (60 – 90 cm).
-Night adders are oviparous, which means they lay eggs, unlike most viper snakes.
+Night adders are oviparous, which means they lay eggs, unlike most Viper Snakes.
 The snakes lay 24 eggs at a time, which hatch four months later.
 While these snakes have large venom glands, they do not often inject venom into their prey while hunting.
 When a person is bitten by one of these snakes, the venom does not spread across the body but induces localized swelling at the bite site.
 A bite from a night adder has never resulted in human death.

 Cottonmouth snakes, copperhead snakes, and rattlesnakes are all part of the Crotalinae family of snakes, also known as pit vipers.
 This subfamily includes over 150 species that can be found mostly in North and South America, as well as parts of East and Central Asia.
-This is the only viper snake subfamily present in the Americas.
+This is the only Viper Snake subfamily present in the Americas.
 Pit vipers have a heat-sensing pit organ on either side of the head, which is situated between the eye and the nostril.
 Many people fear these snakes, but they seldom threaten humans and are a vital part of the food chain, consuming agricultural pests like rabbits, mice, and rats.